O70/image-recognition/README.md

 ## TODO

 - Image size: x*y
+- remove https://unpkg.com
 - RuntimeError('generator raised StopIteration')
-- remove https://unpkg.com
 - TypeError: WSGI response header value 469 is not of type str.
+- 'WSGI response header value %r is not of type str.' % v,
 - TypeError: super(type, obj): obj must be an instance or subtype of type
-- "HTTP/1.1 GET /service-worker.js" - 404 Not Found
 - Deploy